CognitiveNeuroUnit-MNI/CNU-information/README.md

 * Ask a fellow cognitive neroscientist for the code to open the safe.

 ## Desk Assignment
 Trainees can be assigned a working space in the 251 Area (extending to 257 and 254).
 Refer to the desk-assignment folder contained within this repository to view the current desk-assignment.
-Ask your PI.
+If you are a new trainee, make sure your name is communicated to the CNU space committee by your PI so that you are included in the desk-assignment round for the semester.